mykyta-krainik/react-password-strength-checker/README.md

 The main features are:
 - you can check the password strength
 - the password strength is displayed with a progress bar and a text label
-- the password strength is updated in real time as the user types
+- the password strength is updated in real-time as the user types
 - the responsive design is implemented for mobile and desktop

-You can find a preview here